yandex-cloud/docs/en/container-registry/security/index.md

 Yandex.Cloud users can only perform operations on resources that are allowed by the roles assigned to them.
 If a user doesn't have any roles assigned, almost all operations are forbidden.

-To allow access to resources of the {{ container-registry-short-name }} service (registries and Docker images), assign applicable roles to the user from the list below.
+To allow access to resources of the Container Registry service (registries and Docker images), assign applicable roles to the user from the list below.
 For now, a role can only be assigned to a parent resource (folder or cloud), whose roles are inherited by nested resources.

 {% note info %}

-For more information about role inheritance, see [#T](../../resource-manager/concepts/resources-hierarchy.md#access-rights-inheritance) in the {{ resmgr-full-name }} documentation.
+For more information about role inheritance, see [#T](../../resource-manager/concepts/resources-hierarchy.md#access-rights-inheritance) in the Yandex Resource Manager documentation.

 {% endnote %}